HOMEMADE SWEET POTATO AND COCONUT CUMIN SOUP

 - Low-Fat Alternative: Swap full-fat coconut milk for a light version or use oat milk for a different creamy base.

-- Kids’ Version: Reduce spices entirely and use vegetable stock for a naturally sweet and mild soup that young eaters will enjoy.
+- Kids Version: Reduce spices entirely and use vegetable stock for a naturally sweet and mild soup that young eaters will enjoy.

 PREPPING AND STORAGE

-- Refrigeration: Cool the soup completely and store in an airtight container in the refrigerator for up to 3 days.
+- Refrigeration: Cool the soup completely and store it in an airtight container in the refrigerator for up to 3 days.
 Reheat on the hob over low heat, stirring often.

 - Meal Preparation Tip: Double the recipe for batch cooking and divide into single-serve containers for effortless grab-and-go weekday lunches.